Trail

-A trail, also known as a path or track, is an unpaved lane or a small paved road (though it can also be a route along a navigable waterways) generally not intended for usage by motorized vehicles, usually passing through a natural area.
+A trail, also known as a path or track, is a dirt road or a small paved road, usually through an undeveloped natural area, that is designed primarily for use by pedestrians, equestrians and non-motorized vehicles, although occasionally some off-roading motor vehicles may also use it.
+In the United Kingdom and Ireland, footpath or hiking trail is the preferred term.
 However, it is sometimes applied to highways in North America.
+In the United States, the term was historically used to describe the westward expansion trails (e.g. the Oregon Trail), which are land routes into or through wildness regions of the American West used by explorers and migrants.

-In the United Kingdom and Ireland, a path or footpath is the preferred term for a pedestrian or hiking trail.
-In the US, the term was historically used for a route into or through wild territory used by explorers and migrants (e.g. the Oregon Trail).
-In the United States, "trace" is a synonym for trail, as in Natchez Trace.
+Some trails are restricted to use by only walkers, cyclists or equestrians, or for cattle driving, snowshoeing or cross-country skiing, while others (e.g. bridleways in the UK) are shared-use and can be used by walkers, cyclists and equestrians.
+Although most trail ban use by motorized vehicles, there are unpaved trails that allow dirt bikes, quad bikes and other off-road vehicles, usually for extreme sports and rally races.

-Some trails are restricted to use by only walkers, or cyclists, or equestrians, or for snowshoeing, or cross-country skiing, others, for example bridleways in the UK, are shared, and can be used by walkers, cyclists and equestrians.
-Although most ban motorized use, there are unpaved trails used by dirt bikes, quad bikes and other off-road vehicles, usually for extreme sports and rally races.
-In some places, like the Alps, trails are used by alpine agrarian communities for moving cattle and other livestock.
+In some mountainous regions like the Alps, trails are used by alpine agrarian communities for moving livestock between grazing pastures.